-Besides, legalization is coming, and no state in America is an exception to this change.
+Legalization is coming, and no state in America is an exception to this change.
 But, the challenges that lie ahead will threaten to derail this revolution.
-However, with Blockchain, some -not all- of these problems will be solved.
-Let’s explore the Blockchain Weed Industry Application.
+However, with blockchain, some, though not all, of these problems, can be solved.

-Let me explain the state of the market for legal cannabis as it stands.
-To begin with, constellation brands -best known for Corona- invested in the Canopy Growth Corp -cannabis firm- of nearly $4 billion.
-Above all, this is a clear indication that the third highest beer supplier by market share in the world recognizes the sheer scale and potential for growth in the legal weed sector.
+Let’s take a look at the state of the market for legal cannabis as it stands.
+To begin with, Constellation Brands – best known for Corona- invested in the Canopy Growth Corp cannabis firm- of nearly $4 billion.
+Above all, this is a clear indication that the third-highest beer supplier by market share in the world recognizes the sheer scale and potential for growth in the legal weed sector.

-What more?
 Of course, we have to also talk about Monsanto.
-Although the firm is yet to make clear their intentions with cannabis technically, many people speculate that the firm is secretly working on something in the space.
+Although the firm is yet to make clear their intentions with cannabis technically, many people speculate that they are secretly working on something in the space.
 Specifically, many people worry that Monsanto will eventually develop a genetically modified marijuana strain.
 And let’s be honest, with Monsanto, the prospect of these claims are high.

 Do you want to know how these companies will carve out space for themselves in the industry?
 Of course, through patents for sure!
-The thing is; weed strains come with different effects on people.
-Hence, consider each strain as a separate brand waiting for development and monetization.
+The thing is, weed strains affect people in different ways, so you can consider each strain as a separate brand waiting for development and monetization.
 As a result, many small cannabis producers share concerns that these corporations will use their surplus of funds to mark territory and edge out smaller entities.

 Indeed, defending against patent infringement isn’t cheap.
-But, Medicinal Genomics is offering growers a way to protect themselves against patent litigation, through cannabis genetic sequencing.
-Beyond that, Blockchain can provide the ideal platform to register a plant’s genetic makeup in an immutable ledger.
+Medicinal Genomics is offering growers a way to protect themselves against patent litigation, through cannabis genetic sequencing.
+Beyond that, blockchain can provide the ideal platform to register a plant’s genetic makeup in an immutable ledger.